The University of Iowa utility system

 The Energy Control Center was developed by UI Utilities under Facilities Management for the monitoring, analysis, and forecasting of energy supply and consumption across campus.
 It is now managed under ENGIE and Meridiam as part of the P3 agreement.

 UI Utilities developed an innovative biomass program to reduce the university's dependence on coal.
-In partnership with ENGIE and Meridiam, this program will continue the UI's efforts to move operations completely off of coal.
+In partnership with ENGIE and Meridiam, this program will continue the UI's efforts to reduce the university's reliance on coal.